OpenVisualCloud/Smart-City-Sample/doc/dist.md

-A sample distribution packge provides an easy way to ship the sample to a different system for evaluation or demonstration.
+The sample distribution package provides an easy way to ship the sample to a different system for evaluation or demonstration.

 ### Build for Distribution: